Key Takeaways

 What to Do in Retirement

-- Take classes to learn new skills and hobbies
+- Take classes to learn new skills or hobbies

-- Travel to places you've always wanted to visit
+- Travel to places you want to visit

-- Explore your creative side through art, music, writing
+- Express yourself through art, music, or writing

 Conclusion